 Blockages can be caused by a number of reasons, but not all causes are in our control.

 Some ostomates, for example, have strictures or motility issues that increase the chance of blockages.
-These people work their doctor to find solutions that help prevent blockages, including surgery.
+These people should work with their doctor to find solutions that help prevent blockages, including surgery.

 But for the majority of ostomates, blockages have to do with what and how we are eating.